-According to Rhode Island, a chauffeur is someone who drives a private or commercial vehicle to a designated location for payment.
-To do this, you'll need to get a valid chauffeur's license, denoted by an "R" restriction on the regular operator's license.
+In Rhode Island, a chauffeur is someone who drives a private or commercial vehicle to a designated location for payment.
+To do this, you'll need to get a valid chauffeur's license, denoted by an "R" restriction on your regular operator's license.

 To obtain a chauffeur's license, you must: